ds7-ds/Model-Airport/Engineering/Software Engineering/Planning/Code Documentation/Python Classes Documentation.md

 #### Description

-Logs all actions that ModelAirportGraph.py does.
+Logs all actions that ModelAirportATC.py instance does.

 #### Pseudocode